GABETROLL/holbertonschool-higher_level_programming/python-exceptions/README.md

 - list IndexError
 - bare except in Python
 - Python else after loop
-1. Handle ValueError when trying to print integer with an integer formatter without using 'type'
+1. Handle ValueError and TypeError when trying to print integer with an integer formatter without using 'type'
 - see above